DilanGhareeb/kurdish_number_converter/README.md

 # Kurdish Number Converter

-A Flutter package that converts Western Arabic numerals (0–9) into Kurdish script numerals (٠–٩).
-Ideal for apps that need to display numbers in Kurdish language or localize numeric data.
+A Flutter package to convert numbers into Kurdish Sorani words for localization.
+For example, if you want to change a number to how it is written in Kurdish Sorani then this is what you need.

 ---

 ## Features

 - Convert numbers to Kurdish digits easily
-- Supports integer and string inputs
+- Supports integer inputs
 - Lightweight and easy to integrate in any Flutter project

 ---

+## Example

 ```dart
 import 'package:kurdish_number_converter/kurdish_number_converter.dart';